 CUSIP numbers are used by the financial industry to positively identify which securities are being bought, sold and held in investor accounts.
 The CUSIP ensures that if you and your broker are discussing the U.S. Treasury bond with the 3 percent coupon maturing in May 2042, you both are talking about the same security.

-CUSIP Global Services -- CGS -- is a numbering system owned by the American Bankers Association, which provides a distinct number for almost every security that can be bought or sold in the U.S. and Canada.
-According to the CGS website, there are CUSIP numbers for over 9 million financial instruments.
+CUSIP Global Services — CGS — is a numbering system owned by the American Bankers Association, which provides a distinct number for almost every security that can be bought or sold in the U.S. and Canada.
+According to the CGS website, there are CUSIP numbers for over 44 million financial instruments.
 The financial services industry relies on CUSIP numbers to accurately track securities transactions.
 If you buy a Treasury bond through your broker, she will enter the trade into the brokerage system using the CUSIP number.
-CUSIP is ingrained into the jargon of the financial services industry.
+CUSIP, which stands for Committee on Uniform Security Identification Procedures, is ingrained into the jargon of the financial services industry.

 A CUSIP number is nine digits long, made up of letters or numbers.
 The first six digits identify the issuer of a security.
 The six-digit identifier for the U.S. Treasury is 912928.
-The next two digits identify the specific security, and the final -- ninth -- digit is a checksum digit computed from the first eight digits by a computer algorithm.
-As an example, the 30-year Treasury bond issued in May 2012 with a 3 percent coupon rate has a CUSIP number of 912810QW1.
+The next two digits identify the specific security, and the final — ninth — digit is a checksum digit computed from the first eight digits by a computer algorithm.
+As an example, a two-year Treasury note issued in April 2018 has a CUSIP number of 9128284J6.

 Treasury CUSIP Numbers